simo955/RecSys/README.md

 # Recommender System 2018 Competition

 ## Project Overview

-This competition aggregated the results of 4 different submissions on *Kaggle* ([here](https://www.kaggle.com/c/recommender-system-2018-challenge-polimi/overview)) over a time span of 6 months.<br/>
+The competition goal was to produce a recommendation of 10 tracks for each of the 10k given playlists.
-The goal was to produce a recommendation of 10 tracks for each of the 10k given playlists.
+It evaluated the results of 4 different submissions on *Kaggle* ([here](https://www.kaggle.com/c/recommender-system-2018-challenge-polimi/overview)) over a time span of 6 months. <br/>

 Independently built a **Hybrid Recommender System** combining both content-based filtering and collaborative filtering techniques using python.  <br/>
 *Final position*: 12th over 80 teams (for 3 submissions in the top 5 reaching highest possible evaluation).